streembit/streembit-updater/README.md

  pm2 start hook_master.js --name=puller
  ```

- That is made all set, and you should see corresponding repo updated each time you push to github
+ That made everything set, and you should see corresponding repo updated each time you push to github